 The defendants’ evidence in the Chancery suit is not known and no further papers concerning the case have been found.
 However the Chancery Court was notorious for the length of time and excessive costs of its suits.
 In “Bleak House” Charles Dickens ridicules the snails pace at which Chancery actions proceeded and the crippling expense of them, including the fictitious case of Jarndyce v.
 Jarndyce.
 It could therefore have been the costs associated with the Chancery case that resulted in William being sent to prison.

 He seems to have had a reasonably comfortable time in gaol.
 He enjoyed conjugal rights and fathered his two youngest children during his incarceration.
 The elder of these was Elizabeth Wolfe Blackett, born in 1819.
-Her middle name was probably a tribute to General James Wolfe, who was killed during the capture of Quebec from the French in 1759.
+Her middle name was probably a tribute to the then prison governor, John Wolfe, or possibly to General James Wolfe, who was killed during the capture of Quebec from the French in 1759.
 The village of Quebec, 8 miles from Wolsingham, was so named when its fields were enclosed in the year of the general’s death.
 William would have learned as a child stories of the illustrious general as his Aunt Jane (see 2nd paragraph above) was the sister-in-law of Lt.
 Col. Henry Caldwell, who served at Quebec under Wolfe and was mentioned in the general’s Will.